 A Day In The Life of Ellie From Milk Street Kitchen

-I met the lovely Ellie from Milk Street Kitchen at a wedding supplier drinks event.
+I met the lovely wedding cake designer, Ellie, from Milk Street Kitchen at a wedding supplier drinks event.
 I was photographing the reception and whilst chatting we decided to organise A Day In The Life for her wedding business.
 It is so important to make connections with other industry professionals, which is why a business shoot is a fantastic way to spend time and connect with one another.

 Having A Day In The Life shoot is the perfect opportunity to to capture how you work, what you do and show your clients what is involved with your business.
 I spent the morning with Ellie from Milk Street Kitchen in her house in Surrey, observing what a day in her working life looks like.
 Ellie works out of her house in Surrey and it is the most gorgeous little work space.